DiSSCo/dissco-core-deployment/release/README.md

 **Be sure you are updating the correct environment before proceeding.
 You will need to set the environment in the script **

-## Managing Breaking Changes
+## Managing Interdependent Change

-A breaking change is a change that depends on a change from outside the codebase -- database changes, data model changes, deployment changes, etc. **This release script does not automatically manage any breaking changes**.
+These kinds of changes depend on a change from outside the codebase -- database changes, data model changes, deployment changes, etc. **This release script does not automatically manage any breaking changes**.

 You can identify where breaking changes have occurred by looking at the release notes.
 Any breaking change should be